vansant/NMME/README.md

 # SECURITY WARNING: don't run with debug turned on in production!
 DEBUG = True
 TEMPLATE_DEBUG = True
 ALLOWED_HOSTS = []

+#Required URL parameters for /get-netcdf-data
+lat
+  The WGS84 latitude for the pixel lon
+  The WGS84 longitude for the pixel data-path
+  URL or local path to the NetCDF file variable
+  Name of the variable to retrieve data from variable-name
+  User specified name for the variable
+  If return_JSON = True
+    The JSON object data has a property of user specified variable name data.variable-name
+      data.myVariableName

+#Optional URL parameters for /get-netcdf-data
+positive-east-longitude
+  True or False
+download-csv
+  True or False
+  Returns the data formated a .csv file decimal_precision
+  Integer Number  0 - 10
+  Sets the number of digitals after the decimal request_JSON
+  True of False
+  Returns the data as a JSON object